jeanlain/HTvertebrates/README.md

 More than 1TB of intermediate files are generated.
 The final output corresponds to results of the publication (please see the publication for their description).
 - `Figure2.pdf`, `Figure3.pdf` and `Figure4.pdf` are produced at steps 14, 15 and 16 respectively.
 They correspond to figures of the main text
 - `FigureS1.pdf` is generated at step 5.
-It corresponds to the supplementary figure 1.
+It corresponds to supplementary figure 1.
 - `FigureS2.pdf` is generated at step 11.
-It corresponds to the supplementary figure 2.
+It corresponds to supplementary figure 2.
 - `FigureS3.pdf`, `FigureS4.pdf` and `FigureS5.pdf` are generated at step 16.
-They corresponds to the supplementary figures 3-5.
+They corresponds to supplementary figures 3-5.
 - `tableS1.txt` is generated at step 15.
-It corresponds to the supplementary table 1.
+It corresponds to supplementary table 1.
 - `tableS2.txt` is generated at step 16.
-It corresponds to the supplementary table 2.
+It corresponds to supplementary table 2.
 - `supplementary-data3-TEcomposition_per_species.txt` is generated at step 2.
 - `supplementary-data4-retained_hits.txt` is generated step 12.